onedata/onedata-documentation/docs/user-guide/data-distribution-and-metrics.md

 * Better collaboration — users can collaborate and modify shared files on different sites, knowing that the changes will be synchronized.

+The data in spaces may be arbitrarily distributed among the storage backends of the supporting providers.

+![image-distribution-diagram][]

+### On-the-fly data delivery

+When you use any interface to read a whole file or part of it, the connected provider serves the data transparently, independent of its physical distribution.
+If the requested blocks are missing, they are automatically replicated on the fly from other providers.
+This process happens in the background and does not require user intervention.

+When you write to a file in a given provider, the conflicting parts of overlapping blocks replicated to other providers are invalidated.
+To read the file, the provider with invalidated blocks must once again replicate missing blocks from the provider with the newest version of the blocks.

 ### File modification impact on replica

-When you read a whole file or its part, and some blocks are not present in the provider you're connected to, the missing blocks will be replicated on the fly from other providers.

-When you write to a file in a given provider, the overlapping blocks replicated to other providers are invalidated.
-To read the file, the provider with invalidated blocks must once again replicate missing blocks from the provider with the newest version of the blocks.

-Simultaneous modifications of a file may occur when many users access it.
+Simultaneous modifications of a file may occur when many users write to it.
 If the ranges of simultaneous modifications do not overlap, all modifications are safely applied.
-In case of a conflict, a conflict resolution algorithm is used.
+Otherwise, a conflict resolution algorithm is used.
 This allows all supporting providers to determine a consistent, final version of the file.
 Conflict resolution is performed independently by each provider without the need to coordinate the resolution with other supporting providers, which allows it to be fast.
+From the user perspective in such a case final file content may be different from expectation, as the algorithm decides which change will find itself in a file.
+The only guarantee is that the file content is coherent between providers.
+Therefore, simultaneous modification of the same file is discouraged.

 ## Distribution management